zikzakjack/MyRefcards/MyRefcards_Linux.md

 tail - Output the last part of a file

 tee - Read from standard input and write to standard output and files

 ***

+	file descriptor for standard input stream : 0>

+	file descriptor for standard output stream : 1>

+	file descriptor for standard error stream : 2>

+Redirecting Standard Output to a File : ls -l /bin/usr > ls-output.txt (overwrites if the file is already present)

+Redirecting Standard Output to a File : ls -l /bin/usr >> ls-output.txt (appends if the file is already present)

+Redirecting Standard Error to a File : ls -l /bin/usr 2> ls-error.txt (overwrites if the file is already present)

+Redirecting Standard Error to a File : ls -l /bin/usr 2>> ls-error.txt (appends if the file is already present)

+Redirecting both Standard Output And Standard Error To One File example 1 : ls -l /bin/usr > ls-output.txt 2>&1

+- First we redirect standard output to the file ls-output.txt

+- then we redirect file descriptor two (standard error) to file descriptor one (standard output) using the notation 2>&1

+Redirecting both Standard Output And Standard Error To One File example 2 : ls -l /bin/usr &> ls-output.txt

+Suppressing error messages : ls -l /bin/usr 2> /dev/null

+Redirecting Standard Input from keyboard to File : cat < lazy_dog.txt

+***
 **I am reading :** The Linux Command Line by William E. Shotts, Jr.